 You may be overwhelmed and not know where to start in filing a claim for personal injuries if you’ve been injured in a car accident.
-If the accident happened in Virginia, your rights will be determined by Virginia’s laws on bodily injury or personal injury.
-This is the case even if the accident occurred in Virginia but you live outside the state.
-There are several issues of which you need to be aware when you talk to the insurance company to try to get payment for your injuries.
-In this article, the Virginia personal injury lawyers at the Ritchie Law Firm provide basic information about getting medical bills paid after a car accident in Virginia.
+If the car accident happened in Virginia, your rights will be determined by Virginia car accident laws.
+This is the case even if the car accident occurred in Virginia but you live outside the state.
+There are several issues of which you need to be aware when you talk to the insurance company to try to get payment for injuries for Virginia car accidents.
+In this article, the Virginia personal injury lawyers at the Ritchie Law Firm provide basic information about getting medical bills paid after car accidents in Virginia.

 - Your own health insurance;